sjbylo/container-workshop/04-share-your-container-image/README.md

 quay.io/sjbylo/flask-vote-app                     latest              a1e10cb408e6        19 hours ago        349 MB
 ```

-Notice that the image IDs (3rd collumn) are the same.
+Notice that the image IDs (3rd column) are the same.
 That's because we have created only one image but with two different tags.
 (Note instead of _sjbylo_ you should see your own username, of course!).

 Now, push (upload) the image to the quay.io container registry.